fuzzmonkey/betfair/README_JSON.md

 ## Contribute ##
-I have only added the Betfair API method calls that I need.

-Feel free to fork this repo, add what you need to with the relevant RSpec tests and send me a pull request.
+Betfair is currently building out its new API based on RESTful JSON approach.

+If you wish to contribute please for this repo, add any API calls or helper methods that you like.

+Please make sure they are well tested and give me a pull request.

+You will need to email bdp@betfair.com asking for an application key to access the JSON version of the API.

+Tell them you are contributing to this gem.

 ## License ##
 (The MIT License)